The history of voice-over is the history of sound itself.

 The War of the Worlds has received various accolades since its broadcast and is even hosted as part of the National Recording Registry – immortalising it for all time.

 The War of the Worlds by H.G.
 Wells became the most infamous radio drama in the history of voice-over.

 Voice-over was instrumental to keeping morale high during the Second World War.
 While Britain was under siege during the Blitz, radio hosts and radio drama broadcasts were critical forms of news and entertainment.
 With programmes like "It's that man again" managing to reach 40% of citizens, it provided entertainment the British population could eagerly anticipate.

-Thanks to a decentralised radio broadcast system, the BBC’s radio efforts were impossible for Axis powers to disable.
-Essentially a news voice-over service, it allowed for continuing transmission to detail the impact of each night of the Blitz.
+Thanks to a decentralised radio broadcast system, the BBC's radio efforts were impossible for Axis powers to disable.
+Essentially a news voice-over service allowed for continuing transmission to detail the impact of each night of the Blitz.

 Of course, radio capabilities were not limited to Allied forces.
 The Axis nations utilised this same concept to indoctrinate their population via radio propaganda.
 The Nazi regime in Germany had tight control over the country's radio broadcasts, only airing approved Nazi programming.
 A cornerstone of the Nazi propaganda machine, this chokehold on legitimate news was also Nazi Germany's biggest weakness – which Sefton Delmer exploited.

 Delmer, fluent in German, was a British radio personality and journalist who masqueraded as a fervent Hitler fanatic and undermined the Nazi image by sounding foolish.
 His efforts had a significant impact on German citizens, continually eluding the regime's ability to censor.

 He even earned his place in Hiter's Black Book – a directory of all people to be arrested should the Nazis ever occupy Britain.
 Undoubtedly one of the most significant accolades that any voice-over artist has ever achieved.